-Refer to the following guidance: "What to do if You're Worried a Child is Being Abused" Stat guidance template (publishing.service.gov.uk)
+Refer to the following guidance:

+"What to do if You're Worried a Child is Being Abused" Stat guidance template (publishing.service.gov.uk)

-Listen to the child, allowing the child to tell what has happened in their own way and at their own pace.
+Listen to the child, allowing the child to tell you what has happened in their own way and at their own pace.
 Staff must not interrupt a child who is freely recalling significant events.
 Remain calm.
 Be reassuring and supportive, endeavouring not to respond emotionally.

-Don't ask leading questions.
+Do not ask leading questions.
 Staff are reminded to ask questions only when seeking clarification about something the child may have said or to gain sufficient information to know that this is a safeguarding concern.
 Staff are trained to use TED; Tell, Explain, Describe.

-Make an accurate record of what they have seen/heard using CPOMS, recording; times, dates or locations mentioned, using as many words and expressions used by the child, as possible.
+Make an accurate record of what they have seen/heard using the school's record keeping processes, recording; times, dates or locations mentioned, using as many words and expressions used by the child, as possible.
 Staff must not substitute anatomically correct names for body part names used by the child.